[Skip to Content]

 Note: IDSA's Education Council will determine the final presentation format for selected submissions based on content, program fit, available space, and scheduling considerations.
 Final assignments may include traditional paper presentations, panels, workshops, rapid-fire presentations, or other appropriate formats.

-Click here to submit your abstract
+Click here to submit your full submission

 Call for Submissions Timeline